NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/Project/proposal.md

 ## Solving Customers' Problems:

-The Smart Home Automation System will address various customer pain points, including:
+The Smart Home Automation System will address various customer pinpoints, including:

 a.
 Convenience and Control: centralized control and management of various home devices and systems, allowing users to monitor and control lighting, temperature, security, entertainment, and more through a user-friendly interface or voice commands.